Where Should I Live in Los Angeles?

 SANTA MONICA

 I love Santa Monica.
 It is a beautiful beach town.
 You’ve got the famous Santa Monica Pier and the Third Street Promenade.
 That being said, it can get QUITE congested.
-Good luck finding parking near the pier.
-Tourists flock to Santa Monica, but the locals seem to know where to go.
+Tourists flock to Santa Monica, and it’s very walkable.
 SM is definitely on the expensive end.
 Some 1 bedrooms are as high as $3,000.
+Also, unfortunately, the homeless population has grown in SM, so it’s not quite the neighborhood it used to be.
+Check it out and judge for yourself.
+I still love it.
+And check out Montana!

 VENICE

 Venice is right next to Santa Monica, and yet has a very different feel.
 It is more laid back, more artsy (really amazing First Fridays art walk on the first Friday of every month), and sometimes a little sketchy.
-Venice makes me think of Muscle Beach and skaters and a few loose cannons. :-P Silicon Beach is creeping in to Venice now (some tech companies from San Francisco), so some of the apartments are really pricey.
+Venice makes me think of Muscle Beach, skaters, and stoners.
+But that’s a broad generalization.
+It has its own pier with a bunch of bars/restaurants, and that gets really busy at night.
+Silicon Beach is creeping in to Venice now (some tech companies from San Francisco), so some of the apartments are really pricey.

 MANHATTAN BEACH / REDONDO / HERMOSA

 Redondo has a more suburban feel, Hermosa is a little fratty, and Manhattan is slightly more upper class with young families.
 There also may be a few cougars lurking around Manhattan Beach, so beware.
 These beaches are also much further from central LA.
-If you live that far down, you won’t leave very often.
+If you live that far down, you won’t leave very often (takes me like an hour to get there from Hollywood area).

 Wow.
 I’m pooped.
 That was a lot.
 If you’re reading all the way down here, you deserve a freakin award!
 Oh, hey, like that free Neighborhood Cheat Sheet :).